Course - The Film, Television, and Games Industries - FILM2203

 Learning methods and activities

-In addition to lectures and seminars, the course contains practical assignments and includes visits by people working in the audiovisual industries.
+In addition to lectures and seminars, the course contains tasks that are relevant for the job market, and includes visits by people working in the media industry.

 Compulsory assignments